Gailey Hill Schoolhouse

 Along the banks of Mill Creek in downtown Lake Luzerne, stands the Pulp Mill Museum.
 Shortly after processes for making paper from wood pulp were developed in Europe, Albrecht Pagenstecher and his brothers came here from Germany to start a mill.
 They brought two pulping machines from their native Germany.
 And they had another one built in Watertown, N.Y.
 Thus the mill became the first pulp mill in the country using American-made equipment.
 The museum is located in Mill Park across RT 9N from Lake Luzerne Beach.
 It is also accessible via a path from the Kinnear Museum.
 Please contact the Town of Lake Luzerne Offices for open hours 518/696-2711.

 Garnar Leather Works Site

-Located in downtown Lake Luzerne is the Garnar Leather Works 100ft smokestack.
+Located on Main Street in downtown Lake Luzerne is the Garnar Leather Works 100ft smokestack.
 It is all that remains of one of the areas biggest local industrial sites.
 Built in 1867, the tannery was purchased by Thomas Garnar of New York City in 1869.
 Hundreds of thousands of animal pelts were hauled here for tanning.
 Production at the facility peaked in 1885, making it the largest manufacturer of bookbinding leather in the world.
 With the decline of hemlock bark, used in the tanning process, the tannery also declined and closed in 1905.
 The buildings were razed in the 1920's.